 - Insolvency Related Services

-- Management Services (other than Labuan Company Management services as defined in section 129 of the Labuan Financial Services and Securities Act 2010).
+- Management Services * For the avoidance of doubt, management services exclude licence company management as defined in section 129 of the Labuan Financial Services and Securities Act 2010).

 - Tax system is simple, clear and straightforward.